What Is an Engineering Solver?

 ANSYS

-ANSYS is a pure-play simulation software company, widely regarded as the global leader in engineering simulation for structural, fluid, electromagnetic, and systems analysis.
+A pure-play simulation software company, widely regarded as the global leader in engineering simulation for structural, fluid, electromagnetic, and systems analysis.

 ANSYS